 Do you and your partner fight all the time, over seemingly minor issues?
 Do you both struggle to hear each other and resolve your issues?

 If this is you, you have lots of company!
-The most common reason that couples call me for therapy is for communication problems.
+The most common reason that couples call me for couples counseling is for communication problems.

 Indeed, communication is one of the biggest issues that couples struggle over.
 Couples counseling for communication problems can help you both in a variety of ways.